 They are a dessert, so I wouldn’t call them healthy.
 That said, baked donuts are definitely healthier than fried donuts since they’re not fried in oil.

-- 1 cup plus 3 tablespoons flour
+- 1 cup plus 3 tablespoons all purpose flour

 - 1 teaspoon baking powder